Chelsea defender Tomori signs new five-year contract | Goal.com

 "The club has been so good to me, looking after and developing me during that time into the player and the person I am today."

-After graduating from the club's academy Tomori enjoyed loan spells at Hull and Brighton during the 2007-08 season before moving to Derby, then managed by current Chelsea boss Frank Lampard, for the 2008-09 campaign.
+After graduating from the club's academy Tomori enjoyed loan spells at Hull and Brighton before moving to Derby, then managed by current Chelsea boss Frank Lampard, for the 2008-09 campaign.

 The defender made 55 appearances in all competitions for the Rams, helping the club reach the play-off final.